zaphpa/zaphpa/doc.md

       }
     }

-### Prebuilt Context
+### Middleware Context

 Please note the usage of `self::$context['pattern']` variable in the `->preroute` method.
-Often `preroute` needs to modify behavior based on the current URL Route being matched. `self::$context['pattern']` carries that pattern.
+Often `preroute` needs to modify behavior based on the current URL Route being matched.
+The variable `self::$context['pattern']` carries that pattern.
 Please make sure to match it with the exact definition(s) in your routes configurations.

 Full list of variables exposed through context: